tevch/py-ncepbufr/README.md

 * python setup.py build
    - setup.py will try to build `src/libbufr.a` if it does not already exist using `cd src; sh makebufrlib.sh`.
-You can edit makebufrlib.sh and run it manually if this step fails.
+You can edit `src/makebufrlib.sh` and run it manually if this step fails.
-This step requires a fortran compiler that is known to numpy.f2py.
+This requires a working fortran compiler that is known to numpy.f2py.
 * python setup.py install

 see http://jswhit.github.io/py-ncepbufr/ for docs.